 Stories simplify (and help us filter out the noise).

-When describing the importance of simplifying your business message, author and podcaster James Altucher said, “I’m a former IT guy, so I understand how technology works.
+When describing the importance of simplifying your business message, author and podcaster James Altucher said, “I’m a former IT guy, so I understand how the technology works.
 But if I were trying to explain Amazon.com to someone who’d never heard of it, would I describe it as an algorithm-driven software application built on the TCP/IP platform?
 Of course not.
 Almost nobody would bother trying to process that, and none of that detail is important anyway.
 So I’d call it an online store.”

 Altucher is right: One of the most effective ways to persuade someone with your message is to simplify it as much as possible.
 This way, the person can zero in immediately on what you’re trying to convey, without forcing their brain to work hard to figure it out.